One Day in Cologne Germany: Top Things To Do on Foot

 Hohenzollern Bridge DIY walking itinerary for a day in Cologne-Germany

-Toward the end of WWII in 1945, German forces destroyed all Rhine bridges, including this one, but the Hohenzollern Bridge was fully rebuilt and reopened in 1959.
-Today, it stands strong, full of history and heart.
+At the end of World War II, German forces destroyed all the Rhine bridges, including this one.
+However, the Hohenzollern Bridge was rebuilt and reopened in 1959, and today, it stands as a symbol of both resilience and love.

 8. Lunch Stop on This Self-Guided Cologne Tour: Peters Brauhaus